Manual of California Native Plants

 Planting in the moderate level is easier in the spring.
 Fall planted plants need to be caged the first fall.

-Plants For High Level Deer problem
+Plants For a High Level Deer problem.
+Usually high deer resistance.

 At this level they're living with you.
 When you look out during the day you see them sleeping and they're in the yard all night checking out the plant material.
 At this level we've had oleanders and buckeyes eaten.
 Redwoods and other conifers have been pushed out of the ground by the bucks cleaning their antlers.
 All the plants on the other deer lists are gone in a night.